 Growing tomatoes is not hard, but there are some things to learn.
 Tomatoes are amongst the most popular plants in the garden.
-To grow the best tomatoes you need to prepare the soil and provide the proper nutrients and care.
-When growing tomatoes you’ve probably come across cracked, brown, or bruised looking tomatoes, and other problems.
-Sometimes these problems are caused by poor soil quality, lack of water, and lack of minerals such calcium.
+To grow the best tomatoes, you need to prepare the soil and provide the proper nutrients and care.
+When growing tomatoes, you’ve probably come across cracked, brown, or bruised looking tomatoes, and other problems.
+Sometimes these problems are caused by poor soil quality, lack of water, and lack of minerals such as calcium.

 Just like most plants, tomatoes will thrive with a lot of manure and compost added into the soil.
 A good time to add manure is at the end of the season.
-When the season is over remove the plants and lay down many pounds of manure where ever you will be growing tomatoes the next season.
-Over the winter and early spring this manure will rot and get filled with all sorts of beneficial worms and bacteria.
-After the last frost date you can turn in some compost with that manure.
-It is a good idea to buy some calcium to add into the soil.
+When the season is over, remove the plants and lay down many pounds of manure where ever you will be growing tomatoes the next season.
+Over the winter and early spring, this manure will rot and get filled with all sorts of beneficial worms and bacteria.
+After the last frost date, you can turn in some compost with that manure.
+It is a good idea to buy some calcium to add to the soil.